refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 # Contributing to Refined Storage

-**IMPORTANT:** This project won't accept contributions at this time.
+**IMPORTANT:** This project won't accept any code contributions at this time.
 The repository has been made public for transparency, but it's too early to contribute for now.

 ## Versioning